aksharlabs/nepali-patro/README.md

 # install above non dev packages as runtime libraries if you want to run application

-# for non deepin distros i have aded non-dtk-based folder. this can be built with qmake or qtcreator.
+# sorry i ihave not time to build for non deepin distros i have aded non-dtk-based folder. this can be built with qmake or qtcreator.